2011 Tōhoku earthquake and tsunami: Japan

 Large parts of Kuji and the southern section of Ōfunato including the port area were almost entirely destroyed.
 Also largely destroyed was Rikuzentakata, where the tsunami was three stories high.
 Other cities destroyed or heavily damaged by the tsunami include Kamaishi, Miyako, Ōtsuchi, and Yamada (in Iwate Prefecture), Namie, Sōma, and Minamisōma (in Fukushima Prefecture) and Shichigahama, Higashimatsushima, Onagawa, Natori, Ishinomaki, and Kesennuma (in Miyagi Prefecture).
 The most severe effects of the tsunami were felt along a 670 km stretch of coastline from Erimo, Hokkaido, in the north to Ōarai, Ibaraki, in the south, with most of the destruction in that area occurring in the hour following the earthquake.
 Near Ōarai, people captured images of a huge whirlpool that had been generated by the tsunami.
 The tsunami washed away the sole bridge to Miyatojima, Miyagi, isolating the island's 900 residents.
-A 2 m high tsunami hit Chiba Prefecture about 2 1/2 hours after the quake, causing heavy damage to cities such as Asahi.
+A 2 m tsunami hit Chiba Prefecture about 2 1/2 hours after the quake, causing heavy damage to cities such as Asahi.

 On 13 March 2011, the Japan Meteorological Agency (JMA) published details of tsunami observations recorded around the coastline of Japan following the earthquake.
 These observations included tsunami maximum readings of over 3 m at the following locations and times on 11 March 2011, following the earthquake at 14:46 JST: